arthur-x/Sync/README.md

 Sync allows you to easily set a timer for a video and let it play automatically.

 Since Sync is a web application, the video must be compatible with a HTML5 video player.
 You will need a tool to convert local unsupported files and it's easy.
 See [below](#file-preparation).
-Currently Sync is tested on Chrome for Windows.

 ### Step 1: Set URL/File